deytalytics/dataproductpoc-docs/dp-business-benefits.md

 ![Business aligned data products](business-aligned-data-products.png)

-7. More efficient - Enterprise data warehouses and data lakes end up as monoliths of data.
-This was similar to the situation that existed with application code up until 1990s.
-Application coders realised that the way to improve things was to split monolithic applications into microservices.
-Data products can follow the same path.
-For example, in the case of an enterprise data warehouse, you typically join all of your sales data from multiple sales systems and store in a enterprise sales fact table which can be diced and sliced by a number of dimensional tables e.g. country.
-When you write a report, you might then filter on country.
-So your IT team has built a large sales table and your data consumers are then decomposing it when they query it.
-However, in the case of a data product, you could create:-
-   * A sales data product for each country
-   * And then an aggregated sales data product for each continent/market
-   * And finally a global sales data product.
-The user can then decide which level of data product they want to use in a particular report.
-This is much more efficient.
-8. Able to source and provide data in a variety of format - For example:-
+7. Able to source and provide data in a variety of format - For example:-
    * Most business users would most likely want to view data as CSV files so that they can use Excel
    * Web application developers typically want to deal with data in JSON file format.
    * Data scientists may want Parquet or ORC file formats due to their more efficient storage improving Big Data queries

-9. Interoperable - by providing standardised interfaces for data products, data products can be linked together like Lego bricks to provide more sophisticated solutions.
+8. Interoperable - by providing standardised interfaces for data products, data products can be linked together like Lego bricks to provide more sophisticated solutions.
+For example, the sales data product could deliver customer data sets.
+The customer dataset can then be used by the service department who create a service data product that provides customer_service dataset that links customers to their service records

 ![Lego Bricks](lego-bricks.jpg)